 John Hunter Children’s Hospital

-Our support of the kids of Newcastle and The Hunter Region goes back to July 1999 when we funded the Pharmacist for the oncology department at John Hunter with an $85,000 payment for the position.
-In 2000 we funded Oncology Ward improvememts which included in part a $30,000 payment for a Hepa Filtration system for the oncology rooms and an Arjo Bath, $20,000.
+Our support of the kids of Newcastle and The Hunter Region through the John Hunter Children’s Hospital goes back to July 1999.
+We funded the Pharmacist for the oncology department at John Hunter with an $85,000 payment for the position.
+In 2000, we funded Oncology Ward improvements that included in part a $30,000 payment for a Hepa Filtration system for the oncology rooms and an Arjo Bath for $20,000.

 The Children’s Hospital in Newcastle is a 114 bed tertiary referral facility.
 It is one of only three children’s hospitals in New South Wales and the only such facility in Australia located outside of a capital city.

 The John Hunter Children’s Hospital includes a medical ward, oncology/surgical ward, adolescent and day surgery ward, sleep unit, neonatal intensive care unit, outpatient clinic and school room.
 Children and young people are treated from a wide geographical area stretching from Wyong, north to the Queensland border, and west to the New England tablelands.
 Admissions are accepted up to the age of 19 years.

 The John Hunter Children’s Hospital treats over 8,000 children (including Day Stay) each year and over 28,000 occasions of service performed in Outpatients.
 More than 20,000 children present to the emergency department each year.
 Asthma is the most common reason for admission to the John Hunter Children’s Hospital.
 Other conditions include accidents, ear diseases and gastroenterological problems.

 Other specialities treated include cystic fibrosis, diabetes, oncology (cancer) babies born with cleft palates and brain injury rehabilitation.
 There is a specialist paediatric allied health service, with occupational therapy, speech therapy, dietetics, physiotherapy and social work.